skellis46/finger-pointing-moon/20191129 - performance knowledges conference malta/20191204 - malta abstract.md

 ## Biography

-Simon Ellis is an artist and researcher working in choreography, film-making and dance.
+Simon Ellis is an artist working with practices of choreography, filmmaking and dance.
 He was born in the Wairarapa in Aotearoa/New Zealand, but now lives in London.
-Simon is a Pākehā – a white person of European descent – and his ethnicity has shaped and challenged how he understands his privileges and taste.
-His experiences growing up in a politicised family environment nourished his curiosity about power, race, consumerism and digital technologies, and these in turn underpin much of what his research is about, and how it is conducted.
-Simon also thinks about the ways in which humans might value things that are not easily commodified, and likes to imagine a world filled with people who are sensitive to their own bodies, and the bodies of others.
+He is a Pākehā — a white person of European descent – and his experiences growing up in a politicised family environment helped shape his desire to understand consumerism, digital technologies and the nature of inequality.
+He also thinks a lot about the ways humans might value things that are not easily commodified, and likes to imagine a world filled with people who are sensitive to their bodies, and the bodies of others.

 ## Presentation details